-Sure to shake the halls of women’s studies, author Daedone cites that, contrary to conventional wisdom, women have never been and never will be the weaker sex.
-It starts with a radical premise; women have inestimable power.
+Sure to shake the halls of women’s studies, Woman cites that, contrary to conventional wisdom, women have never been and never will be the weaker sex.
+It starts with a radical premise: Women have inestimable power.

 Power resides within; force, on the other hand, must act against something.
 Men connect to the outside world through force; women through their draw, their call.